Razan-Ayoub02/EspanolNow-Mobile-Project/README.md

 # EspanolNow-Mobile-Project
-A simple mobile application for a Spanish learning app called Espanol Now
+A simple mobile application for a Spanish learning app called Espanol Now, developed using Ionic.